kenan-rhoton/wargame/rules.markdown

 The first thing you do is agree to a Scenario.
 A Scenario is simply a set of indications that explain all of the following things:

-1. What size the battleground will be, usually a 3-feet (90cm) square
+1. What size the battleground will be, usually a 48" by 36" rectangle.
 2. How terrain will be set up
 3. How the units will be deployed
 4. What the victory conditions are